chadbaldwin/chadbaldwin.github.io/_posts/2022-06-02-whats-new-in-sql-server-2022.md

 | XML                 |    775        |    784            |
 | `GENERATE_SERIES()` | 47,801        | 44,371            |

-Unless there's something wrong with my docker image...this doesn't yet seem ready for prime time.
-I could definitely see this being used in utility scripts, sample scripts (like this blog post), reporting procs, etc. Where you only need to generate a small set of records...but if you need to generate a large set of records...you're best sticking with the CTE method for now.
+Unless there's something wrong with my docker image...this doesn't seem ready for prime time.
+I could see this being used in utility scripts, sample scripts (like this blog post), reporting procs, etc. Where you only need to generate a small set of records, but if you need to generate a large set of records often, it seems you're best sticking with the CTE method for now.

-I could possibly see this being useful when used inline where you need to generate a different set of records for each row (e.g. in an `APPLY` operator).
-However, even then...seeing how slow this is, you might be better off just building your own table valued function using the CTE method 🤷‍♂️.
-So while it may be shorter and much easier to use...I'm just not sure if the performance trade-off is worth it.
-Hopefully it's just my machine.
+I could possibly see this being useful when used inline where you need to generate a different number of records for each row (e.g. in an `APPLY` operator).
+However, even then, seeing how slow this is, you might be better off building your own TVF using the CTE method 🤷‍♂️.
+So while it may be shorter and much easier to use, I'm not sure if the performance trade-off is worth it.
+Hopefully it's just my machine?

 Now that we've got this one out of the way, we can use it to help us with generating sample data for the rest of this post.